qten.bands

 |

-If the tensor is not rank-3, if the momentum space is empty, or if the momentum axis does not belong to a single Brillouin zone. |
+If the tensor is not rank-3, if the momentum space is empty, or if the momentum axis does not belong to a single Brillouin zone.
+Also raised if the sampled Hilbert basis on a selected side has no states at a required unit-cell offset during the folding construction. |

 TypeError